 1 cup (240 ml) sweet potato purée (I use homemade, from baked sweet potatoes, but I’m sure canned would be fine)

-2/3 cup (160 ml) unsweetened plain or vanilla soy, almond or rice milk
+2/3 cup (160 ml) unsweetened plain or vanilla almond, coconut, cashew or rice milk

 2 tsp (10 ml) pure vanilla extract